Joint applications for anti-dumping duty measures – Model case

-The Ministry of Economy, Trade and Industry (METI) released a “Model Case for Consideration of Joint Application for Anti-Dumping Measures” to assist Japanese businesses considering a joint application for anti-dumping measures in communicating and sharing information with competitors in a compliant manner.
+The Ministry of Economy, Trade and Industry (METI) released a “Model Case for Consideration of Joint Application for Anti-Dumping Measures” (JAAM) to assist Japanese businesses considering a joint application for anti-dumping measures in communicating and sharing information with competitors in a compliant manner.

 1. Background and Purpose

 The JAAM measures have been pointed out by some trade associations as having a dissuasive effect on the application.
 For example, the cost of coordination between businesses for decision-making and compliance concerns have been mentioned.

 For this reason, the Ministry of Economy, Trade, and Industry (METI) held a Study Group on Promoting the Utilization of Joint Applications and Group Applications for Anti-Dumping Measures consisting of academic experts in trade and competition law and lawyers who have experience in filing AD applications and discussed issues in filing joint applications and group applications for AD measures.
 Based on the discussions at the workshop, the Ministry of Economy, Trade and Industry (METI) developed “Model Cases for Consideration of Joint Application for Anti-Dumping Measures”.